-The Nutrisystem Diet was developed by Harold Katz and has been a popular meal delivery service for over 35 years.
+The Nutrisystem On The Go Bar Variety Pack was developed by Harold Katz and has been a popular meal delivery service for over 35 years.
 Since 1972 Nutrisystem has helped millions of people lose weight through its convenient prepared portion-controlled meals delivered to your doorstep.
 (Here are the best Nutrisystem Plans)

 Nutrisystem was one of the first diet companies to offer meal delivery services, which revolutionized how many diet companies work in the hustle and bustle of today’s world.
 Between the pantry-ready and frozen meals, Nutrisystem offers over 150 different menu options.

 In 2014 Nutrisystem launched its Nutrisystem My Way program that allows customers to create customized plans based on their own metabolism.
 The plan calculates a person’s metabolic rate through various factors such as age, gender, weight, and level of daily physical activity.

 In addition to providing customized meals to meet your metabolic needs, Nutrisystem meals meet national guidelines for dietary intake of fat, sodium, sugar, cholesterol, and fiber.
 Each meal is portioned and balanced for low glycemic index eating.

 The 150 meal and snack options provide a wide variety of people who tend to get bored by eating the same meal over and over again, which means a lot of food choices for most dieters.
 From muffins to roasted vegetable pizza to mac and cheese, there is something for everyone.

 And don’t think dessert is out of the picture!
 Nutrisystem dessert options include chocolate, ice cream, and even whoopie pies.
 While most meals come pre-packaged and ready for you to warm up, you will have to purchase fresh fruits and vegetables at the grocery food to supplement the meal plan.
 Food shipments come in 28-day shipments.